 So, how can you make your travel plans more affordable?
 Let’s go through the different expense categories in your travel budget and see where you can save money.

-How to save money on transportation?
+How to save money on transportation

-If you plan to travel across multiple continents, you may want to compare passes that offer several destinations as a package (such as around-the-world fares offered by One World or Star Alliance members) vs booking each leg of your trip individually.
-If you are travelling during peak season those multi-destination packages may be a better deal than booking each leg individually.
-You can do overland sections on around-the-world tickets too, which means you could supplement your around-the-world ticket with cheap flights, bus and train rides in between destinations.
+If you plan to travel across multiple continents, you may want to compare passes that bundle multiple destinations, such as round-the-world (RTW) fares offered by OneWorld or Star Alliance members.
+If you travel during peak season, these multi-destination packages may be a better deal than booking each leg individually.
+You can do overland sections on RTW tickets, too, which means you could supplement your RTW ticket with bus and train rides or cheap flights between destinations.

-Vehicle rental (including relocations)
+Vehicle Rental (including Relocations)

-Unless your trip takes you across oceans, another way to save on transport is to look for vehicle/motorhome relocations.
-There are websites in many countries offering massively discounted one-way rates (often including fuel and/or insurance) to those driving a vehicle/motorhome from A to B within a certain period.
-These deals are fairly last minute, and A and B are usually bigger transport hubs, but if that’s an option just search for vehicle/motorhome relocation at your destination.
+Unless your trip takes you across oceans, another way to save on transportation is to look for vehicle or motorhome relocations.
+Websites in many countries offer massively discounted one-way rates (often including fuel and/or insurance) to those driving a vehicle or motorhome from A to B within a specific period.
+These deals are relatively last-minute, and A and B are usually more significant transport hubs.
+However, if that's an option, consider searching for vehicle or motorhome relocation services at your destination.

-Speaking of vehicles: If you are planning to hire a vehicle at your destination, it also pays to shop around.
-We use and recommend Discover Cars, an aggregator website that allows you to search across major car rental companies at once.
-And you don’t have to pay for the hire until you pick up the car.
+Speaking of vehicles, if you plan to hire a car at your destination, it's also a good idea to shop around.
+We often use aggregator websites that let us search across multiple car rental companies at once.

 Hitchhiking

 A final option to save on transport costs is… to hitch a ride.
-While Paul and I did it safely in Dominica on a public holiday (when there was no other option), and we have taken plenty of people along in our campervan in New Zealand, there are many countries we wouldn’t feel safe hitchhiking.
-Judge for yourself where and when you can and can’t do it.
+While Paul and I did it safely in Dominica on a public holiday (when there was no other option) and have taken plenty of people along in our campervan in New Zealand, there are many countries where we wouldn't feel safe hitchhiking.
+Judge for yourself where and when you can and can't do it.

 Just by choosing (slightly) different travel dates you can save heaps

-How to save money on accommodation?
+How to save money on accommodation

-For accommodation, as with any other travel expenses, it’s worth shopping around.
-When we book accommodation somewhere, we tend to look across a number of booking platforms to find the best value for money option.
-Wherever you book, do make sure you read the fine print to make sure you compare apples with apples.
+Wherever you book, read the fine print to compare apples with apples.
 For example, your stay may incur extra charges (like local tourist taxes or cleaning fees).
-Some booking platforms include them, while with others, you have to pay them to your host upon arrival.
+Some booking platforms include them, while in other cases, you may have to pay your host for them upon arrival.

 When we visited Rio De Janeiro for the Carnival in 2012, we found accommodation prices to be four times more expensive than during other times of the year.
 Now, experiencing the Carnival in Rio was on our bucket list (so we were prepared to pay a bit more), and we did end up finding accommodation that was affordable (by giving up on comfort).